 Traffic Accidents in the Birmingham Metro and Throughout Alabama

-There are thousands of traffic accidents each year across Alabama, many of them occurring on holiday weekends like this one.
+There are thousands of traffic accidents each year across Alabama, many of them occurring on holiday weekends.
 After an accident, it’s sometimes hard to figure out what your legal options are regarding your injuries and the damage to your vehicle.

-Reality: Air bags are designed to protect a a driver in the event they are involved in a car accident.
-If you fail to wear a seatbelt, the airbags become less effective or worse
+- FACT: Air bags are designed to protect a a driver in the event they are involved in a car accident.
+If you fail to wear a seat belt, the airbags become less effective or worse.

-Reality: Auto accident involving fire or water account for less that 1% of all car crashes.
-However, if you are involved in these types of accidents you can only escape this accident if you are conscious, and wearing a seatbelt gives you a much greater chance of being able to escape.
+- FACT: Auto accidents involving fire or water account for less that 1% of all car crashes.
+However, if you are involved in these types of accidents you can only escape this accident if you are conscious, and wearing a seat belt gives you a much greater chance of being able to escape.

-Reality: If you are involved in a car accident, anything in your car can cause your harm with the seatbelt one of the few things that could save your life.
+- FACT: If you are involved in a car accident, anything in your car can cause your harm.
+Your seat belt is actually one of the few things that could save your life.

-Reality: Seatbelts reduce the risk of fatal injury in an SUV or pick up truck by 60 percent.
+- FACT: Seat belts reduce the risk of fatal injury in an SUV or pick up truck by 60%.

-Reality: Young men are among the occupant group most likely to be involved in a fatal crash.
-In fact, 66% of men between the ages 18-34, who were killed in fatal crashes were not buckled.
+- FACT: According to the Alabama Department of Transportation, males are among the occupant group most likely to be involved in a fatal crash.
+In fact, 66% of men killed in fatal crashes between the ages 18-34 were not buckled.